How to throw a beatnik party

 with skinny jeans or simple black leggings.

-Black loafers for men or solid colour ballet flats for women; or brown or black ankle boots for all.
+Black loafers for men or ballet flats for women; or brown or black ankle boots for all.

 If it’s chilly, layer up with a pea coat, bomber jacket